-Biatain Soft-Hold has a gentle adherent layer covering less than 50% of the foam surface allows both hands to be free during dressing application and removal
+Biatain Soft-Hold has a gentle adherent layer covering less than 50% of the foam surface.
+Allows both hands to be free during dressing application and removal.

-Biatain® Alginate - superior absorption for sloughy wounds and cavity filling
+SeaSorb® Soft - superior absorption for cavity filling

-Highly absorbent alginate dressing for moderately to heavily exuding wounds of any size and shape.
-Faster wound healing by conforming to any wound shape and by debridement of slough
+Highly absorbent alginate dressing for moderate-toheavy exuding wounds of any size and shape.